jbrinkman/mac-volume-streamdeck-plugin/README.md

 # mac-volume-streamdeck-plugin
-A stream deck plugin for controlling system volume for MacOS
+A stream deck plugin for controlling MacOS system volume